Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 How to enable consent at checkout varies by integration.
 For detailed instructions, click the link for your integration:

 Depending on your integration, consent syncs into Klaviyo at different times in the checkout process.
 With BigCommerce, consent syncs once someone clicks Continue in the Shipping step.
-Similarly, for Shopify Plus, consent syncs when someone clicks Continue to Shipping.

 Click-to-Text Email Banners

 To gather consent through an email, create a new email campaign and then open the email template editor.
 Note that this approach is designed to automatically open a text message, but it will not work with the Gmail app or in Microsoft Outlook; however, anyone can manually navigate to their text messaging app and text your number to subscribe.
+Further, this is not available for alphanumeric sender IDs, as they cannot receive SMS or MMS messages; thus, your customers cannot opt in via text.

 In the editor, add a text block with content “Text <subscribe_keyword> to <your_sending_number>.”
 Be sure to insert an active subscribe keyword (e.g., JOIN) and your actual sending number here.
 (To find your sending number, navigate to Account > Settings > SMS.)
 Set the block to desktop only.